Parque Kennedy is a cat park in Lima, Peru. Home to over 100 stray cats, learn about what makes Kennedy Park so unique and special.

 About “El Parque De Los Gatos”

 Apparently, cats have called Kennedy Park their home for over 20 years.
 Rumor has it that the original cats were left there by priests of a nearby church in order to help control a plague.
 But no one knows for sure.

 Over the years, however, they multiplied and the community began caring for them.
 Unfortunately, people also began to abandon their pet cats there under the assumption that the deserted cats would also be cared for.
 With so many cats, the park began to be referred to as “El Parque de los Gatos” or, the cat park.

 The Pros And Cons Of Parque Kennedy

-I was told by a local that some people do not like the cats being in the park.
+We were told by a local that some people do not like the cats being in the park.
 They think it is unsanitary and an irritation to have so many cats there.
 Others feel the opposite.
-For example, there are many local residents that are not allowed pets in their apartments so they enjoy going to the park to find temporary animal companionship.
+For example, there are many local residents that are not allowed to have pets in their apartments so they enjoy going to the park to find temporary animal companionship.

 I was initially hesitant to touch any of the cats.
 But as we got closer, the cats looked very well fed and taken care of.
 It turns out that there is a group called Grupo Voluntario de Defensa Felina, or Feline Protection Volunteer Group, that feeds the cats daily and periodically provides basic veterinary services such as deworming, vaccinating, spaying, and neutering.
 On the weekends, they also set up a booth at the park to assist in adoptions.

-The park itself is also well cared for.
+Kennedy park itself is also very well cared for.
 All of the grass and bushes were neatly trimmed, the trash bins weren’t overflowing, the park benches were pristine, and there was no garbage lying around on the floor.
-I was also pleasantly surprised that it didn’t smell like over 100 cats were around.
+We were also pleasantly surprised that it didn’t smell like over 100 cats were around.